Selden Neck State Park

 Hogback Camp – This camp is easy to access and sits on a low bluff named Hogback overlooking the river.
 At low tide it can be a muddy/silty walk to get to deep enough water for boats.
 The sloping site has a flat area with room for a couple tents and there are two picnic tables, a fire pit, and an outhouse.
 Short paths lead to overlooks facing southwest.
 Short of bushwhacking there is no access to the trails from this site.
 Maximum of 6 campers.

-Hunting: (the DEEP provides the following guidelines)
+Hunting: (I’ve never seen any wildlife on the island but the DEEP provides the following guidelines)

 The Selden Neck Campground is located near State lands that are also open to hunting hunting symbol.
 The season for goose opens immediately after Labor Day and archery season for deer opens in mid-September.
 Hunting is not permitted on Sunday.
 If you are camping when hunting is permitted, please note the following precautions: